logo

 - Regulatory investigations may impact business operations and partnerships

-Key Takeaway: The DPDP Act places legal accountability squarely on the Data Fiduciary, making it essential for businesses to:
+The DPDP Act places legal accountability squarely on the Data Fiduciary, making it essential for businesses to:

 - Vet all vendors for compliance